 While external links don’t directly contribute to ranking, they produce a positive user experience that drives engagement and potential ranking in the future.

 Also called backlinks, outbound links are the gold standard as far as off-page SEO goes.
-They are links from other websites to yours and occur when other site owners find your content relevant and valuable and decided to link to it.
+They are links from other websites to yours and occur when other site owners found your content relevant and valuable and decided to link to it.

 Unendorsed backlinks directly affect SEO rankings and are the toughest to acquire.
 Additionally, not all backlinks are equal, as some carry more weight than others.
 For instance, a backlink from a random blogger won’t be as highly regarded as one from a respected publication like the Chicago Tribune.